-Rules for Allocation or Apportionment of Income to Massachusetts for Non-resident Members of Pass-through Entities.
+830 Mass.
+Code Regs.
+62.5A.1(6) Rules for Allocation or Apportionment of Income to Massachusetts for Non-Resident Members of Pass-Through Entities

 A pass-through entity that earns or derives income from sources both within Massachusetts and elsewhere must either allocate or apportion the income to determine the amount of Massachusetts source income of its non-resident members, using the following allocation and apportionment provisions.
-830 CMR 62.5A 1(6) applies to pass-through entities with non-resident members that have Massachusetts source income.
+These rules apply to pass-through entities with non-resident members that have Massachusetts source income.
 Non-resident individuals use the rules at 830 CMR 62.5A.1(5).
 The Commissioner may by rule or other public statement create alternate allocation and apportionment methods.

-- (a) General.
+(a) General.
 A pass-through entity that has income that is taxable both within and outside of Massachusetts must report the member's apportioned share of income to the member.
-To arrive at the apportioned income figure, the pass-through entity must multiply its taxable net income by the apportionment percentage determined under M.G.L. c.
-63, § 38(c) through (g) and 830 CMR 63.38.1.
+To arrive at the apportioned income figure, the pass-through entity must multiply its taxable net income by the apportionment percentage determined under G.L. c.
+63, §38 and 830 CMR 63.38.1.
+For taxable years beginning on or after January 1, 2025, the apportionment percentage is equal to the sales factor except as otherwise required under G.L. c.
+63, §38.
 For Massachusetts purposes, the pass-through entity's income subject to apportionment is its entire net income derived from its related business activities, as that term is defined at 830 CMR 62.5A.1(2), and further described at 830 CMR 62.5A.1(6)(d), within and outside of Massachusetts.
 The entity's income subject to Massachusetts tax is its apportioned net income derived from its related business activities, plus any other income subject to the tax jurisdiction of Massachusetts.
-Guaranteed payments made to pass-through entity members are treated as other income of the pass-through entity is treated, and are subject to the apportionment rules in 830 CMR 62.5A.1(6)(a). - (b) Treatment of Multiple Pass-through Entities Engaged in a Unitary Business.
+Guaranteed payments made to pass-through entity members are treated as other income of the pass-through entity is treated, and are subject to the apportionment rules in this paragraph.

+(b) Treatment of multiple pass-through entities engaged in a unitary business.
 If a passthrough entity has Massachusetts source income and is related to one or more other pass-through entities in a unitary business, including non-Massachusetts businesses that are in a unitary relationship, the entire income derived from the related activities of the members of the unitary business is subject to Massachusetts apportionment.
-The method of apportionment is to take the pro rata share of the factors of each entity in the unitary structure, and to aggregate the result for the entire group, according to the method in the following example.
+The method of apportionment is to take the pro rata share of the applicable apportionment factor or factors of each entity in the unitary structure, and to aggregate the result for the entire group.
 The non-resident members will report as Massachusetts source income their apportioned share of income of the entire unitary business.